Léger-Félicité Sonthonax: Mission

 In August 1791, a slave rebellion (the Haitian Revolution) broke out in the northern part of Saint-Domingue, the heart of the island's sugar plantation economy.
 Saint-Domingue was also wracked by conflict between the white colonists and free people of colour (many of whom were of mixed race), and also between those supportive of the French Revolution and those for a re-establishment of the Ancien Régime — or failing that, for Saint-Domingue's independence.

-In 1792, Sonthonax, Etienne Polverel and Jean-Antoine Ailhaud were sent to the colony of Saint-Domingue (now Haïti) as part of the Revolutionary Commission.
+In 1792, Léger-Félicité Sonthonax, Étienne Polverel and Jean-Antoine Ailhaud were sent to the colony of Saint-Domingue (now Haïti) as part of the First Civil Commission.

 They were accompanied by Jean-Jacques d'Esparbes, who had been appointed governor of Saint-Domingue.

 He was to replace governor Philibert François Rouxel de Blanchelande.

 The expedition included 6,000 soldiers.

 The commissioners found that many of the white planters were hostile to the increasingly radical revolutionary movement and were joining the royalist opposition.

 They announced that they did not intend to abolish slavery, but had come to ensure that free men had equal rights whatever their color.

 D'Esparbes worked against the commissioners and became popular with the royalist planters.

 On 21 October 1792, the commissioners dismissed d'Esparbès and named the vicomte de Rochambeau governor general of Saint-Domingue.